Landed Your First Role in PR? Advice for Beginners.

 - Read all about your client and become a news fiend.
 You will be expected to know what your clients are doing in the industry so take interest.

-- Understand their needs and key to this is understanding their culture.
+- Understand their needs, understand their culture.

 - Feedback and updates are really important.

 - Always be honest - if you make a mistake, own it.

 - Give carefully considered advice, and don't be afraid to say "I don't know, but I will find out".